jakobwes/Improving-probabilistic-forecasts-of-extreme-wind-speeds/README.md

 This repository includes code for the paper "Improving probabilistic forecasts of extreme wind speeds by training statistical post-processing models with weighted scoring rules".

 The main analysis and experimental code can be found in `analysis.ipynb` (see [here](https://nbviewer.org/github/jakobwes/Improving-probabilistic-forecasts-of-extreme-wind-speeds/blob/main/analysis.ipynb) in nbviewer to view online).
-The code for the synthetic experiments in chapter 7 can be found in `Synthetic Experiments.R`.
+The code for the synthetic experiments in section 7 of the paper can be found in `Synthetic Experiments.R`.

 Packages required:
 - numpy